ysohn/stats/2019S/sub/2019S_Statistics_SOHN_exam.md

 # Exam Study Guide

-All questions will be based on the lecture materials.
-There will be around 30  multiple choice questions and simple answer questions.
+All questions will be entirely based on the lecture materials (i.e. slides), but not the lab materials.
+Those contents in the textbook, but not on the lecture slides, will not be asked.
+Some questions may include R codes and outputs that were shown in the lecture slides.
+There will be around 30 multiple choice questions + simple answer questions.

 ---
 ## Recap